0PEIN0/bash-helpers/README.md

 # Bash Helpers
 Bash helper scripts for system package installation and python/nodejs developers.
 MIT license, hell yeah!

 Intended to help software engineers working on python/django and nodejs environment.
 The scripts that were used below are only tested on **Ubuntu 16.04 LTS**.
 There will be no OS version specific package changes on the script until **Ubuntu 18.04 LTS** release.
-We will need to wait a few months after release to get all the packages for 18.04 version, so you can expect to use **Ubuntu 18.04 LTS** somewhere in October/November 2018.
+We will need to wait a few months after release to get all the packages for 18.04 version, so you can expect to use **Ubuntu 18.04 LTS** somewhere in September-November 2018.

 >Legends: